 These awards recognize seniors and consider Grade Point Average, specific school criteria and performance on either the ACT or SAT.
 The Education Achievement award also considers growth and effort.

 Academic Recognition

-Commencement photos, ceremony programs and videos for the recent graduating class can be found at york.elmhurst205.org > Parent Resources > Class of 20nn
+Commencement photos, ceremony programs and videos for the recent graduating class can be found at https://york.elmhurst205.org/parentstudent-resources/class-of-2019 (20nn)

 Events: